Continuous non-equilibrium transition driven by the heat flow

-This phase transition diagram is also retrieved, and the energy storage as a function of the mean rate of energy added per particle $\lambda_p$ (see Fig.\ref{fig:mov_U}(c) and (d)) is obtained using molecular dynamics simulations \cite{S1-allen1989computer} of the soft-sphere fluid where no assumptions concerning local equilibrium or constancy of heat conductivity are made.
-Simulations are performed for fixed $N = 153600$ particles enclosed in the rectangular box of size $L_{z} = L_{y} = 275.8\sigma, L_{x} \equiv 2L = 658.3\sigma$, where the molecular size unit $\sigma$ is set to 1, with periodic boundary conditions applied along $y$ and $z$ axis.
-The energy flux is proportional to the density \textit{i.e.}, the same amount of energy is added to the same volume and equally shared between all particles in that volume (for more details of simulations see SM).
+This phase transition diagram is obtained based on the assumptions that may fail far from equilibrium.
+In order to test our analytical results we performed molecular dynamics (MD) simulations \cite{S1-allen1989computer} of the soft-sphere fluid where no assumptions concerning local equilibrium or constancy of heat conductivity are made.
+MD simulations provided qualitatively the same results for the energy storage as a function of the mean rate of energy added per particle $\lambda_p$ and the phase transition is retrieved (see Fig.\ref{fig:mov_U}(c) and (d)).
+Simulations are performed for fixed $N = 153600$ particles enclosed in the rectangular box of a size $L_{z} = L_{y} = 275.8\sigma, L_{x} \equiv 2L = 658.3\sigma$, where the molecular size unit $\sigma$ is set to 1, with periodic boundary conditions applied along $y$ and $z$ axis.
+The energy flux is proportional to the density \textit{i.e.}, the same amount of energy is added to the same volume and equally shared between all particles in that volume (for more details of simulations see Appendix~\ref{app:simulation}).

-For a system with a volume V and a fixed number of particles N in contact with a heat bath at temperature $T$ and driven out-of-equilibrium by an external control parameter $\lambda$, we propose a non-equilibrium state function $B$ that is minimized for stable steady states, and provide its expression.
+For a system with a volume V and a fixed number of particles N in contact with a heat bath at temperature $T$ and driven out-of-equilibrium by external control parameter $\lambda$, we propose a nonequilibrium state function $B$ that is minimized for stable steady states, and provide its expression.
 We will demonstrate the use of this potential using the movable wall model, and show that it predicts the correct stable steady states.
-The development of the non-equilibrium state function is based on the assumption that the relevant parameters are the thermodynamic variables $T, V, N$, and the parameter $\lambda$ that accounts for the non-equilibrium.
+The development of the nonequilibrium state function is based on the assumption that the relevant parameters are the thermodynamic variables $T, V, N$, and the parameter $\lambda$ that accounts for the nonequilibrium.
 In the limiting case $\lambda \to 0$, this state function should agree with the equilibrium free energy $\lim_{\lambda \rightarrow 0} B(T, V, N, \lambda) = F_{eq}(T, V, N)$, which is the correct state function of an equilibrium system.
 Moreover, in analogy to the equilibrium free energy, we postulate that $B$ satisfies